 - Kestane – due to the lack of corn in winter, the street vendors mentioned above shift to roasted chestnuts in winter time.

 - Balık ekmek – literaly translated ‘fish bread’.
-And that’s basically what it is — freshly caught fish, grilled or fried in front of your eyes and stuffed inside a large piece of bread.
+And that’s basically what it is — fish, grilled or fried in front of your eyes and stuffed inside a large piece of bread.
 Fans of this fast-food can have a blast in Eminönü, on the shore next to the Galata Bridge.

 Cold Istanbul Street Food